 There are many ways to gain exposure to cryptocurrencies.
-We've talked about several of them before but today, we are going to focus on some of the top crypto Exchange Traded Funds (ETFs).
+We've discussed several before, but today, we will focus on some of the top crypto Exchange Traded Funds (ETFs).

-As Canadians, we are quite fortunate to have several Canadian ETFs that cover the industry.
-While other countries like the United States have dragged their feet, we have many opportunities that other investors do not.
+As Canadians, we are fortunate to have several Canadian ETFs covering the most popular cryptocurrencies in the industry on the Toronto Stock Exchange.
+Countries like the United States have dragged their feet when it comes to ETFs to own crypto assets.
+Although the SEC (Securities Exchange Commission) may change their mind eventually, they haven't yet.
+As a result, Canadians have many opportunities that other investors do not.

 Should I buy a cryptocurrency ETF or simply the cryptocurrency itself?

-Many experienced investors and those learning how to buy stocks who are looking to buy cryptocurrency often already have an investment account set up.
-Whether it be a TFSA, RRSP, or cash account, you have the ability to buy crypto ETFs in the single click of a button.
+Many experienced investors and those learning how to buy stocks looking to add cryptocurrency to their investment strategies often already have an account set up.
+Whether it be a TFSA, RRSP, or cash account, you can buy crypto ETFs with a single click of a button.

 The same cannot be said if you buy cryptocurrency on a platform like Bitbuy.
-Although you will be able to claim capital losses in the event your crypto investment goes south, you will also be forced to pay capital gains in the event you sell for profit.
+Although you can claim capital losses if your crypto investment goes south, you will also be forced to pay capital gains if you sell for profit.

 These are the best cryptocurrency ETFs in Canada today

 Let's start with the mother of all cryptos – Bitcoin.
 Canada beat the US to the market with one of the world's first Bitcoin ETFs, and that distinction belongs to the Purpose Bitcoin ETF (BTCC).
-While Purpose has one of the higher fee structures (capped at a MER of 1.5%), it makes the list as our top choice as it is the largest fund in its class with $1.8B in assets under management.
+While Purpose has one of the higher fee structures (capped at a MER of 1.5%), it is our top choice as it is the largest fund in its class, with $827M in assets under management.

-It was first to market and remains the most popular among investors, which is why we are willing to overlook high expenses.
+It was the first to market and remained the most popular among investors, so we will overlook high expenses.